• Skip to primary navigation

 Instructions

-• Meanwhile - in a medium bowl, combine soy milk, onion powder, and cornstarch.
-Mix well, making sure there are no lumps.
+• In a medium bowl, combine 3 cups soy milk (or plain almond milk), 2 tsp. onion powder, and ¼ cup cornstarch.
+Mix well, ensuring there are no lumps.

-• Add milk mixture to mushrooms and reduce to medium-low heat.
-Cook until desired thickness is reached, probably about 5 minutes.
+• Add the milk mixture to the sautéed mushrooms.
+Reduce the heat to medium-low and cook, stirring frequently, until the desired thickness is reached, about 5 minutes.

-• Refrigerate and use in your favorite casserole recipe.
-Enjoy!
+• Refrigerate and use in your favorite casserole recipe, or enjoy immediately with some crusty bread.

 Video